Resit Schuurman

-Playing career
+Club career

 Schuurman made his debut in the professional football squad of Go Ahead Eagles in the 1997–98 season.
 He moved to NEC in 2001, where he made his debut in the Eredivisie under manager Johan Neeskens.
 In the last matchday of the 2002–03 season, the team reached European football after a win in injury time against RKC Waalwijk.
 Schuurman delivered the assist to the winning goal by Jaromír Šimr.
 In the European campaign of the following season, NEC were knocked out of contention by Wisła Kraków.
 Schuurman made a total of 100 league appearances for the club during a three-year spell.

 Schuurman later moved to Twente in a player swap with Patrick Pothuizen.
 He would also appear for De Graafschap.
 In July 2009, Schuurman signed a two-year contract with Heracles Almelo after his former team De Graafschap relegated to the Eerste Divisie.
 He then returned to Go Ahead Eagles.
 He was released after his contract had expired in July 2013.
 He subsequently retired from football.